Skip to main content

 From the early seventeenth century, these rolls provide a record of the accession of the sovereign, followed by a proclamation of the coronation and of the peers' attendance, the appointment of the Court of Claims and the petitions to it (in full) with their answers, a short account of the ceremony with the services performed, and a list by rank of those doing homage.

 From 1702 the oath sworn by the sovereign is included as a schedule, and except in the case of George IV, this is signed.
 Declarations against the transubstantiation of the sacrament and the archbishop of Canterbury's certificate are included from 1714 onwards.
+From 1685 the rolls end with a memorandum of their transfer to the custody of the Keeper of the Rolls.

 Related material